-On March 15, 2019, the National People's Congress approved the Foreign Investment Law, which will come into effect on January 1, 2020 and replace the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
+On March 15, 2019, the National People's Congress approved the Foreign Investment Law, which came into effect on January 1, 2020 and replace the trio of existing laws regulating foreign investment in China, namely, the Sino-foreign Equity Joint Venture Enterprise Law, the Sino-foreign Cooperative Joint Venture Enterprise Law and the Wholly Foreign-invested Enterprise Law, together with their implementation rules and ancillary regulations.
 The Foreign Investment Law embodies an expected PRC regulatory trend to rationalize its foreign investment regulatory regime in line with prevailing international practice and the legislative efforts to unify the corporate legal requirements for both foreign and domestic investments.
-However, since it is relatively new, uncertainties still exist in relation to its interpretation and implementation.
-For instance, under the Foreign Investment Law, "foreign investment" refers to the investment activities directly or indirectly conducted by foreign individuals, enterprises or other entities in China.
-However, it does not explicitly classify contractual arrangements as a form of foreign investment.
+On December 26, 2019, the State Council approved the Regulations for the Implementation of the Foreign Investment Law of the People's Republic of China ("the Foreign Investment Regulation"), which has made a certain degree of refinement and clarification for Foreign Investment Law.
+However, since they are relatively new, uncertainties still exist in relation to its interpretation and implementation.
+For instance, under the Foreign Investment Law and Foreign Investment Regulation, "foreign investment" refers to the investment activities directly or indirectly conducted by foreign individuals, enterprises or other entities in China.
+However, they do not explicitly classify contractual arrangements as a form of foreign investment.
 As such, there is no assurance that foreign investment via contractual arrangement would not be interpreted as a type of indirect foreign investment activities under the definition in the future.
-In addition, the definition contains a catch-all provision which includes investments made by foreign investors through means stipulated in laws or administrative regulations or other methods prescribed by the State Council.
-Therefore, it still leaves leeway for future laws, administrative regulations or provisions promulgated by the State Council to provide for contractual arrangements as a form of foreign investment.
+In addition, the definition contains a catch-all provision which includes investments made by foreign investors through means stipulated in laws or administrative regulations or other methods prescribed by the State Council, while the State Council does not prescribe it in its Foreign Investment Regulation.
+Therefore, it still leaves leeway for future laws, administrative regulations or provisions further promulgated by the State Council to provide for contractual arrangements as a form of foreign investment.
 In any of these cases, it will be uncertain whether our contractual arrangements will be deemed to be in violation of the market access requirements for foreign investment under the PRC laws and regulations.
 Furthermore, if future laws, administrative regulations or provisions prescribed by the State Council mandate further actions to be taken by companies with respect to existing contractual arrangements, we may face substantial uncertainties as to whether we can complete such actions in a timely manner, or at all.
 Any failure to take timely and appropriate measures to cope with any of these or similar regulatory compliance challenges could materially and adversely affect our current corporate structure, corporate governance and business operations.